THE AWESOMENESS OF POWERBUILDING: PART 2

 - I know literally nothing about the man other than he the seeming fact he uses the word “natural” so frequently one would think he’s considering a name change to Natural Norton, and he undulates or something.
 I guess he’s some sort of Snakeman who panders to the drunken koala people?

-So, we’ll start with a man who was ostensibly “natty”, to satisfy the Redditors who weep and wail and gnash their teeth about the subject, and then move on to more modern trainers.
+So, we’ll start with a man who was ostensibly “natty”.
+To satisfy the Redditors who weep and wail and gnash their teeth about the subject.
+Let's then move on to more modern trainers.

 5’6″ 195 lbs.